 Staff, young people and children should stay at home if they are unwell with a new, continuous cough or a high temperature to avoid spreading infection to others.

-What will you do if you get a case of coronavirus?
+What will you do if you get a case of Covid-19?

-Should this situation arise then we would contact the Department for Education Helpline immediately – 0800 046 8687 – and liaise with Public Health England before making decisions.
+When this situation arises we contact the Department for Education Helpline immediately – 0800 046 8687 – and liaise with Public Health England before making decisions.
 We also inform the Local Outbreak Team in Staffordshire.

 Will the school need to close?